lkaniak/brandbastion-assessment/README.md

 ## Considerations

+- I had to modify the frontend template app to include a upload feature.
+This was unexpected in the development of this challenge because I thought the template had one, the "click to upload" feature is not properly working and I had no time to fix it.
-The chat history is not properly working, althrough I have configured it.
+- The chat history is not properly working, althrough I have configured it.
 I am not sure if it is a misconfiguration or it is needed to change the implementation.

 ## Documentation assets